core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This does not include the case where the client sends a request over unicast to a proxy, to be forwarded to multiple intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.
 In this case, the client MUST protect the request with the group mode, even though it is sent to the proxy over unicast (see {{mess-processing}}).

-If the client uses its own Sender Key to protect a unicast request to a group member, an on-path adversary can, right then or later on, redirect that request to one/many different group member(s) over unicast, or to the whole OSCORE group over multicast.
+If the client uses the group mode with its own Sender Key to protect a unicast request to a group member, an on-path adversary can, right then or later on, redirect that request to one/many different group member(s) over unicast, or to the whole OSCORE group over multicast.
 By doing so, the adversary can induce the target group member(s) to perform actions intended for one group member only.
 Note that the adversary can be external, i.e. (s)he does not need to also be a member of the OSCORE group.

 This is due to the fact that the client is not able to indicate the single intended recipient in a way which is secure and possible to process for Group OSCORE on the server side.
 In particular, Group OSCORE does not protect network addressing information such as the IP address of the intended recipient server.
 It follows that the server(s) receiving the redirected request cannot assert whether that was the original intention of the client, and would thus simply assume so.

 The impact of such an attack depends especially on the REST method of the request, i.e. the Inner CoAP Code of the OSCORE request message.
 In particular, safe methods such as GET and FETCH would trigger (several) unintended responses from the targeted server(s), while not resulting in destructive behavior.
 On the other hand, non safe methods such as PUT, POST and PATCH/iPATCH would result in the target server(s) taking active actions on their resources and possible cyber-physical environment, with the risk of destructive consequences and possible implications for safety.

-A client may instead use the pairwise mode defined in {{sec-pairwise-protection-req}}, in order to protect a request sent to a single group member by using pairwise keying material (see {{sec-derivation-pairwise}}).
+A client can instead use the pairwise mode defined in {{sec-pairwise-protection-req}}, in order to protect a request sent to a single group member by using pairwise keying material (see {{sec-derivation-pairwise}}).
 This prevents the attack discussed above by construction, as only the intended server is able to derive the pairwise keying material used by the client to protect the request.
 A client supporting the pairwise mode SHOULD use it to protect requests sent to a single group member over unicast, instead of using the group mode.
 For an example where this is not fulfilled, see Section 5.2.1 in {{I-D.tiloca-core-observe-multicast-notifications}}.

 With particular reference to block-wise transfers {{RFC7959}}, Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}} points out that, while an initial request including the CoAP Block2 option can be sent over multicast, any other request in a transfer has to occur over unicast, individually addressing the servers in the group.